eteppo/eteppo/content/post/complex-systems-in-r/index.md

 ![](system-4.gif)

 That’s interesting.
-How about *r* = 0?
+How about *r = 0*?

 ![](system-4-2.gif)

 So that’s much more stable!
-Can you guess what happens with *r* = 1?
+Can you guess what happens with *r = 1*?

 ![](system-4-3.gif)

-Just by comparing those animations you get a pretty good intuition of what bifurcations are.
-The systems are totally different when the parameter *r* goes from zero to either -1 or +1.
+Just by comparing those animations you get a pretty good intuition of what bifurcations are. *r* is a bifurcation parameters.

 Chaos
 -----